Planning to travel to Istanbul for the first time? Here are the best Istanbul travel tips you need to know to enjoy this incredible Turkish city.

 Istanbul is a big and fascinating city and a dream destination for many travelers.
-With so much history and modern sides to it, it is the only city in the world that lies on 2 continents- Aia and Europe.
+With so much history and modern sides to it, it is the only city in the world that lies on 2 continents – Asia and Europe.

-Istanbul is one of the major touristic cities in the world receiving over 39 million number of tourist every year (as of 2018 figures).
-With all those tourists on the go, it might be overwhelming for first time visitors to figure out how best they can enjoy the city.
+Istanbul is one of the major touristic cities in the world receiving over 39 million tourists every year (as of 2018 figures).
+With all those tourists on the go, it might be overwhelming for first-time visitors to figure out how best they can enjoy the city.

 Arriving in Istanbul